-We ask students for their views on their needs and record this on their SEND profiles and/or SEND Support Plans.
+We ask students and parents/carers for their views on their needs and record this on their SEND profiles so that this is shared with staff.

 Students with SEND have access to extra support and guidance when it comes to choosing their GCSE and Post 16 options.